gersak/vura/README.md

 Vura is small clojure/script **zero dependency** time computation and manipulation library.
 Library uses numeric representation of time to compute Gregorian calendar years, months and so on.
 Vura calculates time with current system offset by transforming local timestamp value to UTC value at given time with function **date->value** that returns plain number of seconds.
 When computation/manipulation is over numeric value of time should be transformed to Date representation by caling **value->date**.
+For rest of core functions check [API docs](http://gersak.github.io/vura/api/index.html).